 Oh my goodness I love this book.
 Yes, it deals with some very difficult subjects, from the days of Nazi Germany to the current difficult times with Coronavirus.
-It’s the fourth in Smith’s Seasons Quartet so it’s also gathering up a few of the folks from the prior three books.
-The themes are the same, art, politics, time, nature, interconnections and more.
+It’s the fourth in Smith’s Seasons Quartet so it’s also a kind of gathering for a few of the characters from the three prior books.
+The themes are the same, art, politics, time, nature, interconnections and a few more love and grief.

 Summer